tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 SPARE SINGLE ADDON USAGE
 ---------------------------
-If you just want to add a single addon (a pair of addonName.h/.cpp files) to an existing project WITHOUT following the steps above, you can probably just include its header file, add the include folders: $IMGUI_HOME and $IMGUI_HOME/addons/addonName to your project (where $IMGUI_HOME is the path where imgui.h/.cpp is located) and compile the file $IMGUI_HOME/addons/addonName/addonName.cpp, where "addonName" is the name of the addon you want to use.
+If you just want to add a single addon (a pair of addonName.h/.cpp files) to an existing project WITHOUT following the steps above, you can probably just include its header file, add the include folders: $IMGUI_HOME and $IMGUI_HOME/addons/addonName to your project (where $IMGUI_HOME is the path where imgui.h/.cpp are located) and compile the file $IMGUI_HOME/addons/addonName/addonName.cpp, where "addonName" is the name of the addon you want to use.
 Be warned that some addons might depend on others: e.g. imguipanelmanager depends on imguitoolbar: so you may need to include both addons.

 However I'm not sure this approach works for all the addons, since some .cpp files need to be included after imgui.cpp to access its internals: recent imgui versions provide the file: imgui_internal.h, you may try including this at the top of the addonName.cpp file, but there's no guarantee it will work.

 -----------------------------------------------------------------------------------------------------------------------------------